 5. Check Inputs

-Typically if you’re on the wrong input you won’t have sand or video.
-So if there is no sand on your TV and by chance, there’s no video ar the video is different, then change your input to the correct one.
-Also if you are on the correct input and there is no sand on your TV, then try to change to a different input, then back to the same to see if that fixes your Volume issues.
+Typically, if you’re on the wrong input, you won’t have sound or video.
+So if there is no sound on your TV and, by chance, there’s no video or the video is different, then change your input to the correct one.
+Also, if you are on the correct input and there is no sand on your TV, then try to change to a different input and then go back to the same to see if that fixes your Volume issues.

 6. There’s a possible Network Outage

-Also, it’s possible that a particular channel could be experiencing technical difficulties.
-First, try to simply change the channel or to see if the program itself having volume issues.
-Many cable companies experience diff rent types of outages every day.
+Also, a particular channel could be experiencing technical difficulties.
+First, simply change the channel or see if the program is having volume issues.
+Many cable companies experience different rent types of outages every day.
 If you have checked all cables and reset your

 7. TV is not working correctly